rackerlabs/rackspace-how-to/content/cloud-servers/ensure-servers-reboot-successfully.md

 ### FSCK (File system consistency check)

 A file system consistency check (`fsck` operation) generally runs automatically at boot time.
-There are two common triggers for automatically executing a `fsck`.
+Two common triggers automatically execute an `fsck`.
 Either the OS detects that a file system is in an inconsistent state (due to a non-graceful shutdown such as a crash or loss of power), or after the number of times that the system is mounted passes a threshold.